tidyverse/tidyverse.org/content/blog/testthat-3-1/index.md

 </div>

-Richer conditions are tool that we use within the tidyverse to provide more context in error message.
-You're unlikely to see them directly, but we're using them as part of a general effort to make more actionable error messages.
+Richer conditions are a tool that we use within the tidyverse to provide more context in errors, warnings, and messages.
+You're unlikely to see them directly, but we're using them as part of our general effort to make more actionable error messages.

 ## Acknowledgements